-So you’re speaking into a microphone but your hands are busy doing something else.
-Whether you’re at a podium, on a stage, or in the studio, placing a microphone on a microphone stand will greatly improve our freedom.
-Freedom to do other things while using the microphone, whether that’s playing guitar, flipping pages from a script, or expressing yourself with your hands.
+So you’re speaking into a microphone, but your hands are busy doing something else.
+Whether you’re at a podium, on a stage, or in the studio, placing a microphone on a microphone stand will significantly improve our freedom to do other things while using the microphone, whether playing guitar, flipping pages from a script, or expressing yourself with your hands.

 So how do you attach a microphone to a microphone stand?
-To attach a microphone to a mic stand, a “mechanical adapter” is needed.
-Mic clips and shock mounts are common adapters used to attach a mic to a stand.
-Simply thread the clip/shock mount to the stand and slide or thread the mic into the clip/shock mount.
+A “mechanical adapter” is needed to attach a microphone to a mic stand.
+Mic clips and shock mounts are standard adapters used to attach a mic to a stand.
+Thread the clip/shock mount to the stand and slide or thread the mic into the clip/shock mount.

 Let’s discuss microphone clips and shock mounts further as we walk through how to attach a microphone to a mic stand!